data-apis/scipy-2023-presentation/paper.rst

 To assist in determining standardization prioritization, we leveraged usage data (discussed below) to confirm API need and to inform naming conventions, supported data types, and optional arguments.
-We summarized findings and provided tooling, including Jupyter notebooks (TODO: citation), for additional analysis and exploration (TODO: repo citation).
+We summarized findings and published tooling (TODO: repo citation) for additional analysis and exploration, including Jupyter (TODO: citation) notebooks.

 Usage
 -----